ytetsuro/user_guide_src_ja/source/libraries/input.rst

 	.. php:method:: valid_ip($ip[, $which = ''])

-		:パラメータ	string	$ip: IP address
+		:param	string	$ip: IP address
-		:パラメータ	string	$which: IP protocol ('ipv4' or 'ipv6')
+		:param	string	$which: IP protocol ('ipv4' or 'ipv6')
-		:返り値:	TRUE if the address is valid, FALSE if not
+		:returns:	TRUE if the address is valid, FALSE if not
-		:返り値型:	bool
+		:rtype:	bool

 		Takes an IP address as input and returns TRUE or FALSE (boolean) depending on whether it is valid or not.